P1SC3S03/NerdifyApp/README.md

 # Nerdify App

 Yes, I know, nobody every reads this...
-But, if you were strong and curious enough for this, congratulations!
+But, if you were strong and curious enough for this, congratulations! 🎉🥳

-We give you a warm welcome to Nerdify! :)
+We give you a warm welcome to Nerdify! 😊

-Nerdify is a WEB App made with ❤ using two APIs to retrieve the best information of your favorite artists and albums.
+Nerdify is a WEB App made with ❤️ using two APIs to retrieve the best information of your favorite artists and albums.

-Along the way, for our geek, smart and curious teacher and colleagues, there are some hidden surprises... ^^ We really had to!
+Along the way, for our geek, smart and curious teacher and colleagues, there are some hidden surprises... 😉 We really had to!

 Hopefully you like it as much as we've liked making it!

-STAY NERD @ HEART, JOIN US @ NERDIFY! <3
+STAY NERD @ ❤️, JOIN US @ NERDIFY! ❤️

 --------------------------------------------------------------------------------------Web App using two external APIs